 Escape Into Night

-The adult cast consisted of veteran actress Sonia Graham (Compact, The Changes, London's Burning), as Mrs Austen, Patricia Maynard (“General Hospital,” Doctor Who) as Miss Chesterfield and Edmund Pegge as Dr. Burton (Luke's Kingdom, “Home Sweet Home”).
+The adult cast consisted of veteran actress Sonia Graham (Compact, The Changes, London's Burning), as Mrs Austen, Patricia Maynard went on to appear in General Hospital and Doctor Who, and Edmund Pegge as Dr. Burton was seen in Luke's Kingdom and Home Sweet Home.

-Vikki Chambers went on to appear a number of other TV series such as Angels(as Vicki Chambers) and Coronation Street as the character Sally Waterman.
+Vikki Chambers went on to appear a number of other TV series such as Angels (as Vicki Chambers) and Coronation Street as the character Sally Waterman.

-A film, "Paperhouse" was made in 1988 but it lacked the same atmospheric and claustrophobic air of the television version.
+A film, Paperhouse was made in 1988 but it lacked the same atmospheric and claustrophobic air of the television version.

-“Escape Into Night” was a tense psychological drama that kept the viewer guessing which was the real world and which the make believe.
+Escape Into Night was a tense psychological drama that kept the viewer guessing which was the real world and which the make believe.
 As with many children's dramas at this time the budgetary constraints on the production meant light on the effects but heavy on the atmosphere.
 But beyond doubt it's the stones, more than anything else that seems to have left the biggest impression on the nation's children, and even in adulthood those images do not go away.

 "It was very frightening, something about a young girl crouching behind her front door, afraid to go outside because the stones would get her.
 Seriously scary." -Television Heaven Forum 2004.